Alabama House approves prison plan using virus funds - NewsBreak

 Alabama House approves prison plan using virus funds

 The House of Representatives voted 74-26 for the $1.3 billion construction plan and 75-25 to use $400 million from the state’s share of American Rescue Plan dollars to help pay for the construction.
-The votes came after Republicans, who hold a lopsided majority in the Alabama Legislature, voted to cut off debate.
-The bills now move to the Alabama Senate, where lawmakers hope to approve them by the end of the week.
+The votes came after Republicans who hold a lopsided majority in the Alabama Legislature, voted to cut off debate.
+The bills now move to the Alabama Senate.

-“Addressing our decades-long prison infrastructure challenges is not easy, but sometimes, doing the right thing and the hard thing are one in the same,” Republican Gov. Kay Ivey said in a statement after the House votes.

-Ivey and GOP legislative leaders touted the construction plan as a partial solution to the state’s longstanding problems in corrections that led the U.S. Department of Justice to sue the state last year.
-The proposal brought sharp criticism from state Democrats, who argued it will not remedy the prison problems and said the state has needs in health care and education that could be helped by the $400 million.
+Republican Gov. Kay Ivey and GOP legislative leaders touted the construction plan as a partial solution to the state's longstanding problems in corrections that led the U.S. Department of Justice to sue the state last year.
+The proposal brought sharp criticism from state Democrats who argued it will not remedy the prison problems and said the state has needs in health care and education that could be helped by the $400 million.

 “I'm thinking about families, and how this money was supposed to be an additional injection of resources into the community.
 All of these folks that have been hurting, and we're using this $400 million to build prisons,” said Democratic Rep. Merika Coleman of Pleasant Grove.